 The trust is created by executing a trust agreement, and transferring the settlor’s assets to the trust.
 The trust holds title to the assets.
 However, even though the settlor relinquishes title to the assets, the settlor still retains control of those assets.
 A trustee appointed by the settlor manages the trust assets.
 In most cases, the settlor is also the initial trustee.
 As the trustee of the trust, the settlor continues to have the same power to buy, sell, transfer, and otherwise control the trust assets.

 Illustration #1: John executes a trust agreement, thereby creating a living trust.
 John then transfers title to his house to himself, as the trustee of his trust.
 John is both the settlor and the initial trustee in this example.
 Although the trust now holds title to John’s house, John still retains control of it.

 The trust is revocable, which means that it may be modified or terminated by the settlor for so long as the settlor is alive and competent to make a contract.
-In some sophisticated estate plans, it may be desirable to create one or more irrevocable trusts, but irrevocable trusts are beyond the scope of this chapter.
+In some sophisticated estate plans, it may be desirable to create one or more irrevocable trusts, but irrevocable trusts are beyond the scope of this article.